mjchimbadzwa/portfolio/README.md

 ## [Project 1: Supply chain analytics](https://github.com/mjchimbadzwa/Data-analysis-and-visualization-projects)

 ### Description
-- The project aim was to analyse, visualize and draw some insights from supply chain analytics and global superstore datasets.
+- The project aim was to analyse, visualize and draw some insights
 - Wrote SQL queries and DAX expressions for the supply chain analytics
 - Designed a dashboard in Power Bi to visualize some of the trends

+### Data source
+Global superstore and supply chain analyticsdDatasets were obtained from Kaggle.

 ### Tools
 Ms Excel, SQL, MS Power BI

+### Data cleaning
+Initial data cleaning was done in MS EXcel, it included removing blanks, correcting the data formats, removing duplicates

+### Data analysis
+SQL queries and Power BI DAX expressions were used to analyse data

+### Results and findings

 ## [Project 2: ML Loan classification](https://github.com/mjchimbadzwa/ML-Classification-project)